AtomicPair/wolfentext3d/README.md

        ^'***'`       'YP'                             `~===*%'`            ^'***'`
 ```

-"Kinda like the original.
-Now for your terminal window!"
+"Kinda like the original, but now for your terminal window!"

 Wolfentext3D is a simple take on a classic game with the following goals:

 * Lean and mean: all code should be contained in a single source file.
 * Cross-platform: it should work reasonably well across Linux, Mac, and yes, even Windows.
 * Instructive: the code should be clean, readable, and easy to follow.
-* No external dependencies, other than the Ruby core and standard libraries.
+* Stand-alone: No external dependencies, other than the Ruby core and standard libraries.
 * No bitmap graphics: everything uses ASCII art and terminal colors!

 Wolfentext is proudly (if not somewhat arbitrarily) written in pure Ruby.